PrivacyEngineering/hawk-monitor/README.md

 # Transparency Log

-## Idea
+## First idea

-The idea is to create a `Transparency Dashboard`, where a user can see all the inputs from our transparency library.
-We defined two data structures `trace` and `query` that allow us to save and fetch transparency records.
+Our first idea was to create a _Dashboard_, where the user can see all the outputs from our transparency library. \

-Trace:
+We defined a `trace` data structure for saving transparency records:

 ```json
 {